 Robinhood vs Betterment vs Acorns – Which is Best?

 The bottom line is that each of these apps are designed for a specific type of money management.

-This means that neither Acorns or Robinhood will match Betterment’s access to financial advisors.
+Neither Acorns or Robinhood will match Betterment’s access to financial advisors.
 However, they’re still able to offer quality checking accounts and, in the case of Robinhood, higher-yield interest rates on said checking account.

 A Robinhood account is best for you if you want a mobile app to trade stocks and other assets.
-The free stock offer for opeining an account and no management fee are also enticing.
+The free stock offer for opening an account and no management fee are also enticing.

 While new investors can get started with Acorns to save money and begin micro investing.